-Investments at fair value through profit or loss
+(iv) Investments at fair value through profit or loss

-Investments at fair value through profit or loss comprise those ordinary shares and options in listed entities that have been acquired by the Fund principally for the purpose of sale in the near term.
+Investments at fair value through profit or loss comprise those ordinary shares and options in listed entities that have been acquired by the Fund principally for sale in the near term.
 Held for trading investments are classified (and measured) at fair value through profit or loss.